Create and manage intelligent multilingual AI assistants.

 types:

-This message contains the text transcription of your spoken input.
-It is sent by the server once the speech recognition system detects a pause long enough to consider your turn complete.
-You will receive one of these messages for each turn in the conversation.
+It is sent by the server once the speech recognition system detects a pause long enough to

-This message contains the text transcription of your spoken input.
-It is sent by the server once the speech recognition system detects a pause long enough to consider your turn complete.
-You will receive one of these messages for each turn in the conversation.
+It is sent by the server once the speech recognition system detects a pause long enough to

 This message is sent by the server when it detects that the user has started speaking.

-You will always receive exactly one of these messages before every user_transcript
+You will always receive exactly one of these messages before every user_transcript message.

 This indicates that you should stop any playback from the agent.

-This message includes the response generated by the language model based on your transcribed input.
-You will receive one of these messages for each turn in the conversation.
+This message includes the response generated by the language model based on your transcribed

-This message provides the audio bytes of the language model’s response.
-Since the audio is streamed, you might receive multiple messages of this type for a single turn in the conversation.
+Since the audio is streamed, you might receive multiple messages of this type for a single turn

-class, by default, plays audio_response
+The Agent class, by default, plays audio_response messages and prints llm_response and

-messages to the console.
+user_transcript messages to the console.
 To add custom behavior, you can attach a custom event handler

 which perform extra actions on each event, as shown below.

-The previous response does not include prompt
+The previous response does not include prompt and greeting because they can be quite lengthy,

 especially for complex agents with extensive system prompts.

-The following request will return all details for the specified agent_id
+The following request will return all details for the specified agent_id.